MorganStenberg/tabletop-api/TESTING.md

 ### Validation

-All the code has been run through Code Institue [CI Python Linter](https://pep8ci.herokuapp.com/).
+All the code has been run through Code Institute [CI Python Linter](https://pep8ci.herokuapp.com/).
 All code passed, except for some minor issues with whitespace and long lines.

 ### Manual testing